devessenceinc/BlazorScriptReload/README.md

 data-reload="true" - indicates that the script element should always be reloaded during an enhanced navigation.
 This ensures that any new scripts which are encountered are always loaded.
 It is also useful if you have scripts which are expected to be executed on every enhanced navigation (ie. in-line scripts).

-data-reload="false" - indicates that the script element should only be reloaded during an enhanced navigation if it was not already loaded previously.
+data-reload="once" - indicates that the script element should only be reloaded during an enhanced navigation if it was not already loaded previously.
 This is useful for JavaScript libraries which only need to be loaded once and are then utilized by other JavaScript logic in your application.

 ## Example